 A further review of the repetitive loss data found that all dates of repetitive losses coincide with dates of known flooding in the County.
-Additionally, almost all of the identified properties are within a FEMA designated special flood hazard area (SFHA).
+Additionally, almost all of the identified properties are within a FEMA-designated SFHA.
 This indicates that the overall cause of repetitive flooding is the same as has been profiled in this plan and is covered by available mapping.
 With the potential for flood events every two to five years, Chelan County considers all of the mapped floodplain areas as susceptible to repetitive flooding.
-These areas are subject to provisions of flood damage prevention ordinances in effect within Chelan County.
+These areas are subject to the provisions of flood damage prevention ordinances in effect within Chelan County.